-- Cube the Baguette, stir to soak all the oil and then pour chicken stock.
-As soon as it boils, pour the basic batter on top of it, push all the bread cubes down so it can be soaked in batter and transfer to the preheated oven (375F/190C).
+Cube the Baguette, stir to soak all the oil and then pour chicken stock.
+As soon as it boils, pours the basic batter on top of it, pushes all the bread cubes down so it can be soaked in batter and transfer to the preheated oven (375F/190C).

-- Take it out of the oven and place that Alum. foil back until ready to be served.
+Take it out of the oven and place that Alum back on the dish until ready to be served.

 You can serve it with salad on the side.